datamade/data-analysis-guidelines/setup.md

       'shift-enter': 'hydrogen:run-cell'
     ```
 5. If you haven't already, [install `virtualenvwrapper`](https://virtualenvwrapper.readthedocs.io/en/latest/install.html#basic-installation).
-6. In your terminal, create or activate the virtualenv you'll use for your project, then
+6. In your terminal, create or activate the virtual environment you'll use for your project, then

     ```bash
     pip install ipython ipykernel
-    python -m ipykernel install --user
+    python -m ipykernel install --user --name $(basename $VIRTUAL_ENV) --display-name "Python ($(basename $VIRTUAL_ENV))"
     ```

-7. In your terminal, open Atom with the `atom .` command.
-    - **You must open Atom from the command line while your virtualenv is activated to use Hydrogen.** If you get a "Kernel not found error," this is usually the problem!
-8. In Atom, open (or create) a Pweave markdown file, and try creating and running a code cell (that is, all a block of code enclosed between `<<>>=` and `@`) with `shift + enter`.
+    This will create a "kernel," or [a program that runs your code](https://jupyter-client.readthedocs.io/en/latest/kernels.html#making-kernels-for-jupyter), named for your current virtual environment.
+Hydrogen uses kernels to determine how to evaluate the Python you write.
+Installed packages are included in kernels, so you'll need different kernels for different virtual environments.
+Thus, you need to run `ipykernel install` each time you want to use Hydrogen from a new virtual environment.

+8. In Atom, create and save a Python file.
+To your file, add:

+    ```python
+    print('Hello, world!')
+    ```

+    Then, press `shift + enter`.
+You'll see a dropdown menu with options for "Python 3", as well as "Python (name)" for each of the virtual environments you've installed a kernel for.

+    Select the option corresponding to the virtual environment you'd like to use, then watch in awe as "Hello, world!" materializes before you!
-    - Head on over to [Data analysis 101](/using-the-toolkit.md) for more on writing Pweave input files!
+    - Ready to get started with `pweave`?
+Head on over to [Data analysis 101](/using-the-toolkit.md) to write your first code-prose mashup!

 ### Install LaTeX